You've heard the saying, “An organization is only as good as its people.”

 - Work-life balance

 SurveyMonkey works well for these surveys.
-If you choose to do quarterly surveys, you may want to use Likert scale questions (e.g., from strongly agree to disagree strongly) rather than open-ended questions to encourage employee participation.
+If you choose to do quarterly surveys, you may want to use Likert scale questions (e.g., from strongly agree to disagree strongly) rather than open-ended questions to encourage employee participation. - One-on-One Interviews — Personal interviews can provide deeper insights.

 They’re helpful for understanding individual employee experiences and can uncover issues that surveys might miss.

-• Focus Groups — Gather diverse groups of employees to discuss specific topics.
+Consider conducting monthly or quarterly check-in interviews with employees to encourage openness. - Focus Groups — Gather diverse groups of employees to discuss specific topics.
 This method can help identify common themes and areas of concern.

 Hold a focus group to discuss effectiveness after any recent changes in management or workflows.